esp/esp-js/ReadMe.md

 Adding static data [StaticDataB] to model
 ```

-## <a name="ErrorFlow"></a> Error Flows
+## Error Flows

 If an exception is unhandled during the event processing workflow the router will halt.
 Any further usage result in the initial error being wrapped and rethrow.

-If an observable stream (returned from `router.getEventObservable(...)` or `router.getModelObservable(...)`) has an exception, it's `onError` handler will be called, this allows the developer to log a more detailed exception based on the streams details, it also allows for errors in observable methods to propagate to the error handler provided to the
+If an observable stream (returned from `router.getEventObservable(...)` or `router.getModelObservable(...)`) has an exception, it's `onError` handler will be called, this allows the developer to log a more detailed exception based on the streams details, it also allows for errors in observable methods to propagate to the error handler provided to the `.observe()` call.
-`.observe()` call.
 Any error will halt the router, no further observers will receive the current or subsequent events/model updates.

 ``` javascript